-The New Piper Aircraft, Inc plans to incorporate certain novel and unusual design features into an airplane for which the airworthiness standards do not contain adequate or appropriate safety standards for protection from the effects of HIRF.
-These features include EFIS, which are susceptible to the HIRF environment, that were not envisaged by the existing regulations for this type of airplane.
+Quest Aircraft Company plans to incorporate certain novel and unusual design features into the Kodiak Model 100 airplanes for which the airworthiness standards do not contain adequate or appropriate safety standards for protection from the effects of HIRF.
+These features include electrical and electronic systems that perform critical functions, which are susceptible to the HIRF environment, that were not envisaged by the existing regulations for this type of airplane.

-Protection of Systems From High Intensity Radiated Fields (HIRF)

-Recent advances in technology have given rise to the application in aircraft designs of advanced electrical and electronic systems that perform functions required for continued safe flight and landing.
-Due to the use of sensitive solid-state advanced components in analog and digital electronics circuits, these advanced systems are readily responsive to the transient effects of induced electrical current and voltage caused by the HIRF.
+Protection of Systems from High Intensity Radiated Fields (HIRF): Recent advances in technology have given rise to the application in aircraft designs of advanced electrical and electronic systems that perform functions required for continued safe flight and landing.
+Due to the use of sensitive solid state advanced components in analog and digital electronics circuits, these advanced systems are readily responsive to the transient effects of induced electrical current and voltage caused by the HIRF.
 The HIRF can degrade electronic systems performance by damaging components or upsetting system functions.

 Furthermore, the HIRF environment has undergone a transformation that was not foreseen when the current requirements were developed.
 Higher energy levels are radiated from transmitters that are used for radar, radio, and television.
 Also, the number of transmitters has increased significantly.
-There is also uncertainty concerning the effectiveness of airframe shielding for HIRF.
-Furthermore, coupling to cockpit-installed equipment through the cockpit window apertures is a minimum threat of 100 volts per undefined.
+There is uncertainty concerning the effectiveness of airframe shielding for HIRF.
+Furthermore, coupling to cockpit-installed equipment through the cockpit window apertures is undefined.